Best Places to Go in Guatemala

 This volcano is about an hour from Antigua, and on a clear day it’s visible from most places around town.
 Hiking Acatenango is a popular overnight activity from Antigua.

-I highly recommend going on a guided hike.
-For less than $60, you will get transportation to and from Acatenango, a guide, camping equipment, porters to carry the camping equipment, and three meals.
+I highly recommend going on a guided hike to the volcano.
+For about $100, you will get transportation to and from Acatenango, a guide, camping equipment, porters to carry the camping equipment, and three meals.

 3. Lake Atitlan

-Lake Atitlan is by far one of the most beautiful parts of Guatemala.
+Lake Atitlan is by far one of the best places to visit in Guatemala.
+It is also one of the most naturally beautiful parts of Guatemala.

 This clear blue lake is surrounded by mountains and volcanoes, making for dramatic scenery.
-I have heard it compared to Lake Como in Italy, and I would say that is an apt comparison.
+I have heard people compare Lake Atitlan to Lake Como in Italy, and I would say that is not an apt comparison.

 Where to stay at Lake Atitlan: